top of page

 Perhaps we bypass just because we're trying to survive, keep our kids afloat, or not upset others with our grief process.
 As I talk to other widows, I hear these common themes:

-“We’re told to be strong.”
+“I have to be strong.”

-“We don’t want to burden others.”
+“I don’t want to burden others.”

+In a variety of ways, we give no notice, attention, or time to our bleeding hearts.
 But by skipping the first step in the journey through grief, we don't actually "jump" to the other side like we may think.
-It is only another way we get trapped in the pain of grief.

 2) Doing Both